 3. Meet specific foreign country requirements affecting the grantmaker and grantee.

 International grantmaking is our expertise.
 We provide remarkable, high-touch service, tailored to your needs.
 Our comprehensive solutions, our in-depth knowledge of the requirements, and our team's extensive cross-cultural experience have gained us the trust of many of the largest foundations and donor advised funds in the United States.

 In addition to the Equivalency Determination certificate, Equivalency Determination PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
 We manage all communications with the foreign grantee, review the grant agreement (as appropriate), secure grantee signatures, obtain international wire transfer information, and confirm receipt of funds.

 Our service includes pre-screening for any red flags, reducing the chance that you will pay for an Equivalency Determination that is unsuccessful.
 There is no membership fee.

 In addition to required Expenditure Responsibility steps, Expenditure Responsibility PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
 We manage all communications with the foreign grantee, review required documents, secure grantee signatures, obtain international wire transfer information, and confirm receipt of funds.

 Neither Equivalency Determination nor Expenditure Responsibility is required to qualify foreign governmental entities for an international grant.
 Instead, specific documentation from a governmental grantee is obtained to demonstrate government ownership or control.
 Examples of governmental entities include public colleges and universities, cities, school districts, and water districts.
 In addition to required due diligence steps, Government Entity PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.

 When making international grants, it is important to adopt specific practices that lessen the risk of diversion of charitable funds by terrorist organizations and their support networks.
-Grantmakers that fail to take appropriate steps can face significant penalties if funds are diverted and OFAC regulations are violated.
+Grantmakers that fail to take appropriate steps can face significant penalties if funds are diverted and counterterrorism regulations are violated.